cosmasemerah/mcsi-dashboard/README.md

 ## How to Use

 1.  **Market Overview:** Explore the charts and tables to understand recent launch activity, volume distributions, bot presence, and potential serial deployers.
-2.  **Token Deep Dive:** Navigate to this section and enter a valid Solana Token Mint Address into the `token_mint_address` parameter field.
-Click "Run" on the Dune dashboard to populate the modules below with analysis specific to that token.
+2.  **Token Deep Dive:** Navigate to this section and enter a valid Solana Token Mint Address into the `token_mint_address` parameter field. _(Optional)_ Enter another address in the `wallet_to_track` field to analyze its specific token flow.
+Click "Run" on the Dune dashboard to populate the modules below.

 ## Modules Explained